-Rooms: Overnight accommodation is in luxury bothies next to the restaurant.
+Rooms: Overnight accommodation is in four luxury bothies next to the restaurant.
 The best thing is that you'll be brought a picnic breakfast basket in the morning with their homemade sourdough bread, fresh local eggs, and juices from the fruit and veg they grow themselves.

 Ormskirk, West Lancashire

 Moor Hall is so old they think it pre-dates the Norman Conquest.
 But while the building is ancient, its transformation into one of the UK's top restaurants with rooms is very much of the moment.
 Chef Mark Birchall was formerly Executive Chef at L’Enclume and in the two years he's been here, the main restaurant has picked up no fewer than two Michelin stars, 5 AA Rosettes and is currently the best restaurant in the whole of the UK according to the National Restaurant Awards.